-A drawback of the board camera is its lack of an analogue video output thus rendering the quadrocopter's built-in video downlink useless.
+A drawback of the board camera is its lack of an analogue video output thus preventing the use of the quadrocopter's built-in video downlink.
 Image data is only available through the camera's Ethernet interface.
 Communication between the smart camera and the ground control station was enabled by integrating a tiny WiFi module into the payload.
 The WiFi communication link is used to stream live video images and status information from the UAV to the ground control station.
 Furthermore, new programs can be uploaded to the camera on the fly.

-Currently, we are able to perform basic maneuvers autonomously, such as takeoff, fly to position, and landing.
+Currently, we are able to perform basic maneuvers autonomously, such as take-off, fly to position, and landing.
 In the future we will also use the camera's image processing capabilities to generate control information.
 As a safety feature, it is always possible to override the autonomous control and take over control manually.

-5 Simulation and evaluation
+5 Simulation and Evaluation